WSU-CptS322-Fall2021/SmileApp-Tasks/README_milestone1.md

 2. If you have a Windows system I strongly suggest you to install a terminal emulator program to run the command line arguments.
 The following link provides a list of popular terminal programs for windows. [https://www.puttygen.com/windows-terminal-emulators](https://www.puttygen.com/windows-terminal-emulators)
    If you don't want to install a new program, you may use the Windows command prompt  `cmd` or VS Code terminal.

-4. Install all the required packages.
-   The file `requirements.txt` lists all the required Python packages we will need for our application.
-You can install all packages at once by running the following command.
-        ```
-        $ pip install -r requirements.txt
-        ```

-    *Note for Windows users*: If `pip` is not installed in your system, you need to also add the Python\Scripts path to the Windows Path.
-On Windows, Python will typically be installed under the directory `C:\Users\<username>\AppData\Local\Programs\Python\Python3.x`.
-Locate your Python installation directory, make sure `pip` or `pip3` is under the `Scripts` directory, and add the "path of Scripts directory" to the Path environment variable.

-    As we need these packages in our application, I will include the commands for installing them.
-If you already installed all packages in `requirements.txt`, you can skip those.

-    Initially, make sure that `flask` and `flask-sqlalchemy` are installed in the current virtual environment.
-If not, install those by running the following commands.

-    ```
-        pip install flask
-        pip install flask-sqlalchemy
-    ```

-    ** Note: ** Optionally, you can install the required packages in a virtual environment so that the system-wide Python interpreter is not affected.
-Refer to  the following link for details. [https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

-    Make sure to activate virtual environment before you install the requirements.

 ---
 ### Task 1: Get Started with the Provided Files
 ---